Dexploarer/music.fun/src/lib/api/IMPLEMENTATION_STATUS.md

 - ✅ Full testing suite with high coverage
 - ✅ Enterprise-grade error handling and validation

-The system is now ready for production deployment with Phase 7 planning.
+The system is now deploying to production with automated monitoring and security hardening in place.